DevKaranJ/e-comm-zoroment/README.md

    ```

 3. **Set up environment variables**:
-   - Create a `.env` file in the backend directory.
+   - Create a `.env` file in the server directory.
    - Add the following variables (customize as needed):
      ```env
      PORT=5000